 Abstract

 Contrasting almost all other mammalian wintering strategies, Eurasian common shrews, Sorex araneus, endure winter by shrinking their brain, skull, and most organs, only to then regrow to breeding size the following spring.
 How such tiny mammals achieve this unique brain size plasticity while maintaining activity through the winter remains unknown.
-To discover potential adaptations underlying this trait, we analyzed seasonal differential expression in the shrew hypothalamus, a brain region that both regulates metabolic homeostasis and drastically changes size and compared hypothalamus expression across species.
-We discovered seasonal variation in suites of genes involved in energy homeostasis and apoptosis, shrew-specific upregulation of genes involved in the development of the hypothalamic blood brain barrier and calcium signaling, as well as overlapping seasonal and comparative gene expression divergence in genes implicated in the development and progression of human neurological and metabolic disorders, including CCDC22, FAM57B, and GPR3.
-With high metabolic rates and facing harsh winter conditions, Sorex araneus have evolved both adaptive and plastic mechanisms to sense and regulate its energy budget.
+To discover potential adaptations underlying this trait, we analyzed seasonal differential expression in the shrew hypothalamus, a brain region that both regulates metabolic homeostasis and drastically changes size, and compared hypothalamus expression across species.
+We discovered seasonal variation in suites of genes involved in energy homeostasis and apoptosis, shrew-specific upregulation of genes involved in the development of the hypothalamic blood brain barrier and calcium signaling, as well as overlapping seasonal and comparative gene expression divergence in genes implicated in the development and progression of human neurological and metabolic disorders, including CCDC22.
+With high metabolic rates and facing harsh winter conditions, Sorex araneus have evolved both adaptive and plastic mechanisms to sense and regulate their energy budget.
 Many of these expression changes mirrored those identified in human neurological and metabolic disease, highlighting the interactions between metabolic homeostasis, brain size plasticity, and longevity.

 Introduction

-As the brain region able to quickly respond to change, the hypothalamus has remarkable plastic capabilities associated with metabolism (45), especially as environmental conditions vary between seasons and can be unpredictable.
+As the brain region able to quickly respond to change, the hypothalamus has remarkable plastic capabilities associated with metabolism (40), especially as environmental conditions vary between seasons and can be unpredictable.
 While the central nervous system (CNS) acts somewhat independently of bodily metabolism through the protective effects of the blood brain barrier (BBB), the CNS is still sensitive to bodily metabolic change.
-We hypothesize hypothalamic plasticity is central to the evolution and regulation of DP through both environmental sensing mechanisms and signaling responses to these stimuli.
+We hypothesize hypothalamic plasticity is central to the evolution and regulation of size plasticity through both environmental sensing mechanisms and signaling responses to these stimuli.
 Specifically, we hypothesize adaptations in the shrew: 1) hypothalamic BBB associated with dynamic metabolic fluctuations, 2) sensing of metabolic state and seasonal size through hormonal signals, mediated by BBB-crossing of insulin, ghrelin, and leptin, and 3) responses to metabolic fluctuations involving ion-dependent signaling.
 With limited energy inertia, shrews must continuously sense their peripheral metabolism, and a combination of receptors and selective BBB permeability in the hypothalamus allows certain molecules to relay information from the peripherals to the brain.
 Among the best characterized of these are the peripheral hormones insulin, ghrelin, and leptin, the latter known to excite anorexigenic and inhibit orexigenic neurons in the arcuate nucleus of the hypothalamus.
-Finally, according to Ramon y Cajal’s neuronal doctrine (46), differences in brain functional responses may stem from altered synaptic firing.
+Finally, according to Ramon y Cajal’s neuronal doctrine (41), differences in brain functional responses may stem from altered synaptic firing.
 Thus, inter- and intracellular ion concentrations play a large role in the communication between neuronal networks by propagating signals in response to perceived environmental stimuli.

 Results